payalpatra/CS-Fundamentals/3_Operating_System/Readme.md

 ### What is paging in the operating system?

 In Operating Systems, Paging is a storage mechanism used to retrieve processes from the secondary storage into the main memory in the form of pages

+### How do processes communicate with each other ?

+There are six ways of inter-process communications (IPC):

+* **Pipe** - It enables the output of a process become the input of another process that has a common origin, i.e., the same process.
+The data flow by using pipe is one direction only (e.g., command “|” in Linux).<br/>

+* **Names pipe** - This allows communication of processes from different origin.
+It follows first in first out (FIFO) rules.

+* **Message queueing** - Both types of pipes are inefficient as the process that sends data into the buffer needs to wait until another process retrieves it.
+Message queueing is able to solve this problem, which producers do not need to wait for consumers retrieving data.

+* **Shared memory** - There is also a disadvantage of message queueing, which is time-consuming while the size of sending data is too large.
+Hence an idea of shared memory came up.
+It allows multiple processes access the same area of memory.
+This is the most efficient way as each process can see the update of data immediately.

+* **Semaphore** - The biggest issue of shared memory is that multiple processes will compete for resources.
+Semaphore is a program counter used in process synchronization to control the number of processes accessing shared memory and avoid race condition.
+It represents how much resources are available in shared memory.

+* **Socket** - All communication methods mentioned above are based on only one device.
+Socket is an interface which allows communicating between multiple device remotely.
+It is mainly used in the client/server communication.